evancz/guide.elm-lang.org/types/type_aliases.md

   String.length user.bio > 0
 ```

 Looks way better!
 It is important to emphasize that *these two definitions are exactly the same*.
-We just made an alias so we can type less.
+We just made an alias so we can say the same thing in fewer key strokes.

 So if we write a function to add a bio, it would be like this: